JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 * :code:`Absorbers` : CRTM atmospheric absorber species that will be requested as geovals.
 H2O and O3 are always required.
 So far H2O, O3, CO2 are implemented.
 More species can be added readily by extending UFO_Absorbers and CRTM_Absorber_Units in ufo/crtm/ufo_crtm_utils_mod.F90.
 * :code:`Clouds` [optional] : CRTM cloud constituents that will be requested as geovals; can include any of Water, Ice, Rain, Snow, Graupel, Hail
 * :code:`Cloud_Fraction` [optional] : sets the CRTM Cloud_Fraction to a constant value across all profiles (e.g., 1.0).
 Omit this option in order to request cloud_area_fraction_in_atmosphere_layer as a geoval from the model.
+* :code:`SurfaceWindGeoVars` [str, optional, options: :code:`vector` - default, :code:`uv`] : specify which two surface wind GeoVaLs are requested from the model.  :code:`vector` indicates that surface wind direction and magnitude are requested.  :code:`uv` indicates that surface eastward and northward wind components are requested.

 * :code:`linear obs operator` [optional] : used to indicate a different configuration for K-Matrix multiplication of tangent linear and adjoint operators from the configuration used for the Forward operator.
-The same profile is used in the CRTM Forward and K_Matrix calculations.
-Only the interface to the model will be altered.
+The same atmospheric profile is used in the CRTM Forward and K_Matrix calculations.
+Only the linear GeoVaLs interface to the model will be altered by this sub-configuration.
 Omit :code:`linear obs operator` in order to use the same settings across Forward, Tangent Linear, and Adjoint operators.
-* :code:`linear obs operator.Absorbers` [optional] : controls which of the selected Absorbers will be acted upon in K-Matrix multiplication
+* :code:`linear obs operator.Absorbers` [optional] : only the selected Absorbers will be acted upon in K-Matrix multiplication.
+Must be a sub-set of :code:`obs operator.Absorbers`.
-* :code:`linear obs operator.Clouds` [optional] : controls which of the selected Clouds will be acted upon in K-Matrix multiplication
+* :code:`linear obs operator.Clouds` [optional] : only the selected Clouds will be acted upon in K-Matrix multiplication.
+Must be a sub-set of :code:`obs operator.Clouds`.

 :code:`obs options` configures the tabulated coefficient files that are used by CRTM